Cognigy/Documentation/docs/en/docs/ai/installation/migration/single-replica-redis-to-redis-ha-migration.md

 Before upgrading to Cognigy.AI v4.65, you must perform the following steps and modify the `values.yaml` of your Cognigy.AI Helm Release accordingly.

-Before upgrading to Cognigy.AI v4.65, you must perform the following steps and modify the `values.yaml` of your Cognigy.AI Helm Release accordingly.

 ### Self-Managed Redis Installations

 If you do not use Redis and Redis persistent services delivered with AI Helm Chart and prefer self-managed external Redis services instead, ensure that you have the following variables in your `values.yaml`: